St. Joseph, Missouri: Library

 St. Joseph has a four-branch public library system.
-The system is overseen by the Library Board which consists of nine members appointed by the mayor, with city council approval, for three-year terms.
+The system is overseen by the Library Board, which consists of nine members appointed by the mayor, with city council approval, for three-year terms.
 The Downtown Library, located in downtown St. Joseph, houses the administrative offices for the library system.
 Carnegie Library and Washington Park Library are neighborhood branches that serve communities in the North and South ends of the city.
 East Hills Library is the largest branch, located off Interstate 29, which serves the greater St. Joseph area.
 Downtown Library and Carnegie Library were listed on the National Register of Historic Places in 1982 and 1990 respectively.

+St. Joseph also has a branch of the Rolling Hills Consolidated Library.
+This library was founded in 1961 with its headquarters in the basement of the Washington Park Library.
+The library currently occupies over 23,000 square feet of space off of the Belt Highway.
+The space is used for the library itself, its administration offices, a used book store, and "The Upper Story", a large rentable meeting room.

 Transportation

 The St. Joseph Transit is publicly owned and provides bus service.
 Rosecrans Memorial Airport is a joint municipal/military owned airport for general aviation.
 It is the home of the 139th Airlift Wing of the Missouri Air National Guard, and does not have commercial service.
-The nearest commercial airport is Kansas City International Airport, which is approximately 35 miles (56 km) to the south.
+The nearest commercial airport is Kansas City International Airport, which is approximately 35 mi to the south.
+Intercity bus service to the city is provided by Jefferson Lines.

-The city is served by two Interstate highways, one proposed interstate, and four U.S. Routes:
+The city is served by two Interstate highways, one proposed interstate, and four US Routes: